pisanovav/fred_interface/README.md

 Interface to FRED economic statistics in R
 ==========================================

 St. Louis Fed [FRED economic statistics](https://research.stlouisfed.org/fred2/) is a key source on economic data about the US and international economy.
-This database also has an [API](https://research.stlouisfed.org/docs/api/fred/) that allows convenient data retrieval for further analysis/plotting in R.

 ```get_fred_zoo()``` in [fred_interface.r](fred_interface.r) is an access function to get ```zoo```-type time series by name from FRED.
 No API key is necessary.
 Can also write to local csv file by ```fred_to_csv()```